Experts Talk Slow Application Performance: 4 Solutions To Help You Today

 Solution #4: Poor First/Last Byte Performance:

-Your web application cannot finish loading all of its pages until the Time to First/Last Byte metrics have completed loading themselves.
+Your web application cannot finish loading all of its pages until the Time to First/Last Byte metrics has completed loading themselves.
 To check if your Time to First/Last Byte performance is slow all you need to do is pay another visit to websitetest.com.
 However, it can be more difficult to figure out what specifically is slow about the first byte and last byte’s performance.
-“For static content, if your TTFB is more than a few hundred milliseconds, you may have some bottlenecks on your server,” said Jeff Huckaby from a Rackaid article.
+“For static content, if your TTFB is more than a few hundred milliseconds, you may have some bottlenecks on your server,” said Jeff Huckaby in a Rackaid article.
 According to the Rackaid article, you should also check certain hardware features such as Disk IO, Swap Usage, Ram Usage, and Network Bottlenecks.
 If your hardware is operating smoothly, then you must look into possible software issues.
 Software problems that can arise could be geographic latency, poorly written side server code, outdated server hardware, overload servers, poorly organized databases, and poorly written database code.
 It may be a lot to check but Time to First/Last byte performance could be the key to web application performance.
 Continue to learn solutions here.

 To increase sales and conversions you must be able to deliver an easy and enjoyable customer experience.
 Users will perceive a faster loading time as an easier user experience because they are finding the information they want to see without having to wait.
-If you are concerned that you are delivering a less than satisfying user experience, it may be time for you to look into your web applications loading times.
+If you are concerned that you are delivering a less-than-satisfying user experience, it may be time for you to look into your web applications’ loading times.
 Using the solutions listed you will not only be able to boost the speed of your application performance, but you will be able to deliver a more satisfying user experience that your visitors will remember.
 Learn how poor web performance can affect the ROI of your website and how to calculate this in our Free Ebook: How to Prove the ROI of WPO.